 The Association area enables you to drill down to another entity by clicking a row.
 The information displayed in both the Main area and the Association area will change to reflect your selection.
-See Filtering data on page 21.
-See Associating entities with data that meet specific criteria on page 21.
+For more information about filtering, see Filtering data and Associating entities with data that meet specific criteria.